 Parts washers are industrial cleaning machines that wash and sanitize the surface of many different parts and products.
 They are made of several different components that, when working together, produce an aqueous cleaning process that is used by industrial manufacturers, factories, repair shops and metal forming operations.
-They are often one of the last steps in parts manufacturing and clean and dry products that are coated in oils, chemicals, burrs, abrasive dust, paint and other contaminating residue left over from the fabrication process.
+They are often one of the last steps in parts manufacturing and clean and dry products that are coated in oils, chemicals, burrs, grease, abrasive dust, paint and other contaminating residue left over from the fabrication process.
+Parts washers have a variety of uses in the industry and for general applications in garages and workshops.

-Parts cleaning equipment may be manually operated, semi-automatic or fully automated and controlled by a CNC (computer numeric controlled) system or PC software.
+Parts cleaning equipment may be manually operated, semi-automatic, or fully automated and controlled by a CNC (computer numeric controlled) system or PC software.
 Since no single parts washer is designed to effectively clean every product, there are many different kinds available that are composed of different equipment and components.
+They are available in many designs and makes that includes, stainless steel, steel, plastic, and glass washers.
 The right type of parts washer depends on the size and design complexity of the part, as well as the surface material and the contaminants to be cleaned.
 All parts cleaners are made of certain components, including some sort of conveyor belt, a housing that is usually made of stainless steel, heaters that maintain the water and cleaning solution temperature and high pressure pumps that provide water.
 Most are equipped with a drying system, which can be a series of cold air guns or heaters.

 Parts Cleaning Equipment - EMC/Equipment Manufacturing Corporation